Executive assistant and administrative assistant meetings within your company can be a good idea–if done well.

 Look at it this way: You wouldn’t consider it a good use of your manager’s time and would probably turn down any request for her to attend a meeting at which there would be open discussion but on topics not known until the meeting is underway.

 Get help with organizing your meetings of administrative professionals within your company through the tips provided in the Special Report: Meetings of Administrative Professionals Within Companies.
-It’s just one of 100 educational publications provided freely to members of the Virtual Association for Administrative Professionals, which is operated by The Effective Admin brand.
-Click here to start your VAAP membership now –you can join 24/7 and immediately access the resources for members such as that report mentioned above.
+It’s one of 100 educational publications provided in VAAP e-membership (open to all administrative professionals and their companies).